helsbels-del/Nod-to-the-COD/README.md

 This is a supervised, multi-class, single-label classification task.

 Ideal Outcome - Operators can be alerted to high risk COD levels in real time to help improve decsion making and staying in compliance.

+Feature importance for classification (eg SHAP values or feature weights).
+Jusitfy how risk thresholds were chosen (eg. domain knowledge or distribution anlysis).

 #### Model Success Criteria